vagnes/infosecguide/README.md

 ## Journals and indices

+- [CVE](https://cve.mitre.org/) - Common Vulnerabilities and Exposures is a list of publicly known cybersecurity vulnerabilities.
 - [Directory of Open Access Journals (DOAJ)](https://doaj.org/) - DOAJ is a community-curated online directory that indexes open access, peer-reviewed journals.
 All data is freely available under CC BY-SA.

 ## Blogs